amy-justice/odin-project-landing-page/README.md

-# odin-project-landing-page
+# Odin Project Landing Page
-Odin Project Landing Page
+Simple landing page template, built from a design provided by The Odin Project